-FDA HIV partial clinical hold and COVID-19 full clinical hold letters
+FDA HIV and COVID-19 clinical hold letters

 In March 2022, the FDA placed a partial clinical hold on the Company's HIV program and a full clinical hold on its COVID-19 program in the United States.
 The Company was not enrolling any new patients in the trials placed on hold in the United States.
 Under the full clinical hold on the COVID-19 program, no new clinical studies may be initiated for the COVID-19 indication until the clinical hold is resolved.
-The Company has made a business decision not to pursue the use of leronlimab in COVID-19 patients, has no plans for further trials under the COVID-19 indication and has withdrawn the IND for COVID-19.
+The Company has made a business decision not to pursue the use of leronlimab in COVID-19 patients, has no plans for further trials under the COVID-19 indication and has withdrawn the investigational new drug ("IND") for COVID-19.
 Should the opportunity arise, the Company may explore potential non-dilutive clinical development options.
-CytoDyn is working diligently with the FDA to resolve the partial clinical hold for HIV as soon as possible, as no new clinical studies can be initiated or resumed for the HIV indication until the partial clinical hold is resolved.